Web desktop: History

 Bovingdon's three tiered architecture (TTA) concept was launched as the Tarantella Webtop.
 This technology originated from early commercial use of web server technology by SCO. the first OS vendor to include a commercial web server, NCSA HTTPd, and commercial web browser, NCSA Mosaic.
-Their X.desktop product line, obtained when they acquired IXI Limited in the UK, was the first to have icons for URLs (controlled via the Deskshell scripting language) and an HTML-based help system, called DeskHelp, which extended the NCSA Mosaic web browser to include APIs and scripting linked to the X.desktop product for interactive control.
+Their X.desktop product line, obtained when they acquired IXI Limited in the UK, was the first to have icons for URLs (controlled via the Deskshell scripting language) and an HTML-based help system, named DeskHelp, which extended the NCSA Mosaic web browser to include APIs and scripting linked to the X.desktop product for interactive control.
 The IXI Limited scripting language based on Python was later replaced with JavaScript.
-Tarantella allowed real UNIX and Windows applications to be displayed within a web browser through the use of Java to form a true web based desktop or Webtop.
+Tarantella allowed real Unix and Windows applications to be displayed within a web browser through the use of Java to form a true web based desktop or Webtop.

 The first SCO Webtop releases were part of SCO Skunkware before being integrated into SCO OpenServer version 5 and UnixWare 7.
 Tarantella was subsequently purchased by Sun Microsystems and integrated into their Sun Secure Global Desktop.

-Byte magazine referred to the Webtop as a NUI (Network User Interface).
+Byte magazine referred to the Webtop as a network user interface (NUI).

-More recently, Google released an operating system for web connection called ChromeOS and several 11-12" netbooks from Acer and Samsung have implemented the system.
-It is thought to represent a useful fraction (~10%) of the current (2012) netbook sales.
+In June 2011, Google released an operating system for web connection named ChromeOS and several 11-12" netbooks from Acer and Samsung have implemented the system.
+It made up a useful fraction (~10%) of 2012 netbook sales.